egefeyzioglu/mymedia-download/README.md

 The reason I'm saying probably is because Linux comes in a variety of flavours, and yours might not support this.
 I assume if you're using Linux, you know what a path is and how to find one.
 Otherwise, google "find absolute path in (name of your Linux distro)".

+### 6. Temporary: Interact with the yes/no questions

+I'm fixing this tool while procrastinating studying for finals, but I do have to draw the line somewhere.
+It currently works, but requires you to answer two questions and be aware of something.
+Read the terminal output carefully, and answer the questions.
+Your input here is case-insensitive and anything other than a Y or an N will be assumed to be a "No"

 <!-- This is currently not needed but when I fix titles it will be needed again

 ### 6. Log in with your UTORid and password